Interplay between boundary conditions and Wilson's mass in Dirac-like Hamiltonians: Generic model

-Therefore, one can choose to work with either the $k$-linear formulation with nontrivial boundary conditions, or the $k^2$ model with trivial hard-walls.
-Respectively, these read
+From the considerations above, we conclude that one can choose to work with either the $k$-linear formulation with nontrivial boundary conditions, or the $k^2$ model with trivial hard-walls:

-Interestingly, these two approaches are equivalent, due to analytical properties of the boundary conditions discussed above, and the equivalence $U_w \equiv U_c$ shown in the previous section.
+These two approaches are equivalent, due to the analytical properties of the boundary conditions discussed above, and the equivalence $U_w \equiv U_c$ shown in Sec.~\ref{sec:UwequalUc}.
 Thus, for the $k$-linear model of Eq.~\eqref{eq:Hk1}, the characteristics of the confinement appear on the BM boundary condition, while on the $k^2$ model of Eq.~\eqref{eq:Hk2}, it enters through Wilson's $k^2$ term.
-For the later case, the Wilson mass can be chosen within
+For the $k^2$ model, the Wilson's mass can be set within

-which assures that the $k$-linear term dominates the low-energy spectrum within the $\delta_\varepsilon$ energy range and eliminates the fermion doubling problem on a lattice \cite{Bruno2017FDP}.
-In the analytical limit, the pure Dirac-like model is restored as $m\rightarrow 0$ \cite{massRange}.
+which ensures that the $k$-linear term dominates the low-energy spectrum within the $\delta_\varepsilon$ energy range and eliminates the fermion doubling problem on a lattice \cite{Bruno2017FDP}.
+In the analytical limit, the pure Dirac-like model is restored as $m\rightarrow 0$~\cite{massRange}.

+We explicitly show in Appendix~\ref{app:rigorous} that the envelope functions of the two models match far from the boundaries.
+Near the boundary, the $k^2$ model has an additional localized contribution that decays quickly away from the boundary in the limit of small $m$~\cite{massRange}.